Albert Bore: Business career

 Bore is a non-executive director of Birmingham Symphony Hall, Optima Community Housing Association, Marketing Birmingham, National Exhibition Centre Limited, Colmore Business District Ltd and Birmingham Technology Ltd. From 1999-2004 he was a board member of the West Midlands Regional Development Agency.

 Personal life

 Bore has a daughter and a grandson from his first marriage.
 He also has two adult sons from his second marriage to Najma Hafeez, a management consultant, former Birmingham City Councillor and former Chairwoman of City Hospital.
 In 1995 he was acquitted of assault after she accused him of throwing coffee in her face.
 In 2002, Bore met Victoria Quinn in Brussels as he attended the Committee of the Regions.
 They began dating shortly after and married in 2014.
-Quinn is also a Councillor, for the Sparkbrook ward, to which she was elected in a November 2011 by-election to succeed Salma Yaqoob.
+Quinn was also a Councillor, for the Sparkbrook ward, to which she was elected in a November 2011 by-election to succeed Salma Yaqoob.
+Quinn stood for Druids Heat ward following boundary changes in 2018 but was defeated.

 Bore was knighted in the 2002 New Year honours for services to local government.